pop-os/cosmic-applibrary/README.md

-# Cosmic App Library
+# COSMIC App Library

-Cosmic App Library is an application launcher for the COSMIC desktop that lists all installed applications in a grid.
+COSMIC App Library is an application launcher for the COSMIC desktop that lists all installed applications in a grid.

 ## Building/Installing